dltronix/dltronix/README.md

 I’m dltronix
 ----
 - 👀 I’m interested in Penetration Testing and Red Teaming.
-- 🌱 I’m currently learning Python and GoLang for security projects.
+- 🌱 I’m currently learning GoLang and Rust for security projects.
 - 💞️ I’m looking to collaborate on Web Application Security and Penetration Testing automation and Home Automation Hacking.
 -    I recently built a MiSTer FPGA retro gaming machine and am currently pursuing the OSCP certification.
 - 📫 How to reach me: